actions-marketplace-validations/TheAngularGuy_clear-cache-by-prefix-action/README.md

 # clear-cache-by-prefix-action

-A Github action to delete the cache whose key starts with a specific prefix.
+Delete all caches whose keys starts with a specific prefix.
 This can be useful to clear the cache of a feature branch after it is merged for example.

 ## Usage